 - You have to choose between paying bills and buying enough food

-- Collecting donations from the donation bins and stocking and organizing the shelves
+- Collecting donations from the donation bins around campus

 - Helping to market the pantry, reaching out to campus and community organizations to create awareness, staffing booths at involvement fairs, etc.

 - Soliciting donations from university and community groups and helping to coordinate food drives

 - Representing the pantry at events and picking up donations from food drives

 It’s easy to help support husker students.
 You can drop off donations at the donation bins in the following locations or get us some items off of our Amazon wishlist!:

 - Next to the first floor Welcome Desk on the North side of the Nebraska Union